 WHAT IS THE TREATMENT OF OCD?

 OCD is a very treatable condition and, in many cases, medication might not be necessary.
 Hundreds of research studies agree that the best treatment is a form of cognitive behavioral psychotherapy known as "exposure response-prevention" (ERP).
 ERP helps OCD sufferers overcome their fears and reduce their compulsive and avoidant behaviors gradually, at a pace they're comfortable with.
 While results are gradual, ERP does not require long term traditional psychotherapy.
 Results occur in months not years.
 ERP is more effective in the long run (in terms of curing and preventing later relapses) than either medication or other therapies.

 OCD is very treatable.

-Part of the treatment is a very structured step-by-step procedure, directly addressing symptoms of anxiety, obsessions, compulsions, avoidance.
-We ask clients to choose something to do in every session that they're comfortable with, yet feels like a modest "stretch" outside their comfort zone, like baby steps.
+Part of the treatment is highly behavioral, proceeding in a very structured step-by-step manner, directly addressing symptoms of anxiety, obsessions, compulsions, and avoidance.
+I ask clients to choose something to do in every session that they're comfortable with, yet feels like a modest "stretch" outside their comfort zone, like baby steps.
 You'll always be in complete control of the pace of therapy.
 You'll never be pressured to do anything you don't want to do.
-You'll have behavioral homework to do every day during the week.
-Again, it's never scary or time consuming, so you can just focus on the rest of your day.
+You'll then practice what we did in the session as behavioral homework every day during the week.
+It's never scary or time consuming, so you can just focus on the rest of your day.
 For example, some clients start by simply writing a single word.
+(Return to top.)

 Therapy is structured, behavioral, and results-driven.